Golam Sarwar

 Golam Sarwar (1 April 1943 – 13 August 2018) was a Bangladeshi journalist and writer.
-He is considered the “LightHouse of journalism” in Bangladesh.He served as the founding editor of Samakal and Jugantor.
-He was awarded Ekushey Padak by the Government of Bangladesh in 2014.
+He is considered the "LightHouse of journalism" in Bangladesh.
+He served as the founding editor of Samakal and Jugantor.
+He was awarded the Ekushey Padak by the government of Bangladesh in 2014.

 Early life and education

-Sarwar obtained his bachelor's and master's in Bengali Literature from the University of Dhaka.
+Sarwar obtained his bachelor's and master's in Bengali literature from the University of Dhaka.

 Career

 In his student life in 1962, Sarwar started his career as a university correspondent at The Azadi.
 He also joined The Sangbad as a sub-editor.
-After the Independence of Bangladesh in 1971, he served as the headmaster of Banaripara Union Institution.
+After the independence of Bangladesh in 1971, he served as the headmaster of Banaripara Union Institution.
 Later in 1972, he joined The Daily Ittefaq as a senior sub-editor and worked at the newspaper until 1999.

-In 1999, Sarwar became the founding editor of Jugantor and in 2005, he joined Samakal as the founding editor/publisher and served as the editor at the newspaper until his death.
+In 1999, Sarwar became the founding editor of Jugantor, and in 2005, he joined Samakal as the founding editor/publisher and served as the editor at the newspaper until his death.

-Sarwar had served as the chairman of the board of directors of Press Institute of Bangladesh (PIB) since August 2015 and a member of board of directors of Bangladesh Sangbad Sangstha (BSS).
+Sarwar had served as the chairman of the board of directors of the Press Institute of Bangladesh (PIB) since August 2015 and a member of the board of directors of Bangladesh Sangbad Sangstha (BSS).
 He was a member of the Bangladesh Film Censor Board's Appellate Division and had worked as a senior vice-president of the National Press Club several times.